Mjidiba97/Automatic-Wikipedia-Articles-Clustering/README.md

 - <b>ARTICLES_PER_LANG:</b> number of documents to generate per language.
 - <b>NCLUSTERS:</b> number of clusters to generate for each language group.
 - <b>NTERMS:</b> number of keywords to generate for each cluster.
+- <b>PLOT2D:</b> plot 2D graph of the clusters per language.

 The default parameters of the file are 100 random Wikipedia paer language.
 The languages are English, French and Spanish.
-The number of clusters per language group is 3, and the number of keywords to generate is 7.
+The number of clusters per language group is 3, the number of keywords to generate is 7, and the 2D plots will be genrated at the end.